isx45128227/MongoVsPostgres/documentacio.md

 ## Docker interface

-To test our databases I have created two different Dockers both of them include the entire database.
+To test our databases I have created two different Dockers.
+Both of them include the entire twitter database.

 ### Postgres

-* First of all we download and run Postgres docker from DockerHub, where I have the image already created.
+* First of all we download and run Postgres docker from DockerHub, where I have te image already created.

 `docker run --name postgrestwitter -h postgrestwitter -d isx45128227/postgrestwitter`

+* It is also created a Dockerfile with the specifications, but the main problem is that the dump database is about 2GB and GitHub doesn't allow me to upload this file.

-* Later we run our queries using psql (user password is **jupiter**)
+* Later we run our queries using psql (user password is **jupiter**).
+You should wait a little bit until twitter database is ready (about 1 minute).

 `psql -h 172.17.0.2 -p 5432 -U docker -d twitter -c 'SELECT * FROM usuaris;'`

+`psql -h 172.17.0.2 -p 5432 -U docker -d twitter -c "SELECT count(*) FROM tweets WHERE text_tweet LIKE '%#sale%';"`

+`psql -h 172.17.0.2 -p 5432 -U docker -d twitter -c "SELECT * FROM tweets WHERE text_tweet LIKE '%#%';"`

 ### MongoDB

+* First of all we download and run MongoDB docker from DockerHub, where I also have te image already created.

+`docker run --name mongotwitter -h mongotwitter -d isx45128227/mongotwitter`

+* It is also created a Dockerfile with the specifications, but the main problem is that the dump database is about 2GB and GitHub doesn't allow me to upload this file.

+* Later we run our queries using mongo.

+`mongo --host 172.17.0.3:27017 twitter`

+* When we are inside mongo shell we can start running our queries.

+`MongoDB shell version: 2.6.12 connecting to: 172.17.0.3:27017/twitter
+ > db.users.find()`

+`MongoDB shell version: 2.6.12 connecting to: 172.17.0.3:27017/twitter
+ > db.tweets.find({"text_tweet":/#sale/i}).count()`

+`MongoDB shell version: 2.6.12 connecting to: 172.17.0.3:27017/twitter
+ > db.tweets.find({"text_tweet":/#/i})`